cu-mkp/2017-workshop-edition/_texts/p-165r_tl.md

 ## Stretching a <span class="m">canvas</span> portrait

-If it is crumpled or folded from when it was rolled up, moisten the back side with a wet sponge.
-Then stretch it very evenly without damaging it.
+If it is crumpled & creased from being rolled up, moisten it from behind with a wet <span class="tl">sponge</span> & you will stretch it very evenly without spoiling it.